Living in Oblivion: Plot

-Part three: Later the same day, the crew is setting up for a dream sequence in which Nicole, as Ellen, stands still while a dwarf walks around her holding an apple.
+Later the same day, the crew is setting up for a dream sequence in which Nicole, as Ellen, stands still, while dwarf actor Tito walks around her with an apple.
 Nick claims to have learned a lesson from his own dream: That sometimes, "you just got to roll with things."
-Nicole admits that she had a dream with Nick in it but doesn't tell him what happened.
-Nick manages to keep up his positive attitude despite the various mishaps that occur: The smoke machine fails to work, then it catches fire, then his senile mother Cora arrives on the set.
-However, the ill-tempered dwarf actor Tito (Peter Dinklage) complains that a dwarf in a dream sequence is cliché and walks off the set in disgust.
-Nick's confidence collapses, and he announces that the movie is over.
-At that moment, his mother intervenes, grabbing the apple, moving to Tito's mark and announcing that she is "ready".
+Nicole admits that she dreamed of Nick but does not mention what happened.
+The smoke machine is set ablaze, and Nick's senile mother Cora arrives on the set, but he keeps up his positive attitude.
+Tito complains that his appearance in a dream sequence is cliché and leaves the set in disgust.
+Nick's confidence collapses, and he announces that the film is over.
+His mother then intervenes, grabbing the apple, moving to Tito's mark, and announcing that she is "ready".
 The crew scrambles to shoot the scene, and her manic performance injects fresh energy and conviction into it.
-Nick is delighted and decides to keep the new dream sequence, and there is a tense moment while the sound mixer records 30 seconds of room tone.
-The entire cast and crew manages to remain silent, and during this moment they each daydream about different things.
-They go on to shooting the next sequence.
+Delighted, Nick decides to keep the new dream sequence, and the sound mixer then records 30 seconds of room tone.
+The entire cast and crew remains silent, and during this moment they each daydream about different things.
+They go on to shoot the next sequence.